A detailed comparison of PNG and SVG formats — file size, quality, scalability, and which to use.

 How PNG Stores Images

 PNG (Portable Network Graphics) is a raster image format.
-It stores an image as a rectangular grid of pixels, where each pixel has a specific color value (red, green, blue) and optionally an alpha (transparency) value.
-A 1000×1000 PNG literally contains one million individually defined color values.
+It stores an image as a rectangular grid of pixels, each with a specific color value and optional transparency.
+PNG uses lossless compression — every pixel is preserved exactly.
+The downside is that scaling a PNG up beyond its original resolution causes visible blurring and pixelation.

 How SVG Stores Images